natario1/Elements/README.md

 The key concept is that each `Source` is independent in the number of elements that it wants to lay down for a given page.

-Whether a new page will be opened, this depends on the `pageSizeHint` parameter in the `Adapter`.
+Whether a new page will be opened, this depends on the `Pager` that is bound to the `Adapter`.
+A pager receives updates about elements that are about to be laid out, and can determine whether it's time to load a new page or not.

-Let's say we have a `Source` called `ContactsSource` that can display X items per page.
+We offer a base implementation called `PageSizePager` which will request new pages when the X-th element is loaded.
+Let's show this by examples  - let's say we have a `Source` called `ContactsSource` that can display X items per page.

 ```kotlin
 // Single page with all elements.